-Ascended Fanon: At a panel, Warren Spector mentioned that he limited the references to other Disney films up to The Jungle Book in order to prevent himself from going overboard.
-Peter David, on the same panel, mentioned that The Jungle Book was, incidentally, the last film Walt Disney had a direct hand in making, so Warren Spector said that was the official reason from now on.
+At a panel, Warren Spector mentioned that he limited the references to other Disney films up to The Jungle Book in order to prevent himself from going overboard.
+At the same panel Peter David mentioned that The Jungle Book was, incidentally, the last film Walt Disney had a direct hand in making.
+Warren then replied that that was now the official reason.

 Collectors Edition: Those who pre-ordered the game got a special edition of the strategy guide (with an interview with Warren Spector in it), themed Wii skins, and a vinyl Mickey figurine holding a paintbrush.

-Screwed by the Network: Despite Disney's Crazy Awesome status listed in the YMMV tab, the finished game was originally supposed to be a late 2011/December 2011 release, but cut the development time by a full year, therefore the game technically isn't finished, which explains most ofthe problems.
+Screwed by the Network: the finished game was originally supposed to be a late 2011/December 2011 release, but Disney cut the development time by a full year for the 2010 holiday season, meaning the game technically isn't finished.

 Several concept art shows that Minnie was originally going to be in the game.